 PrimePay at your service.

 PrimePay can partner with you to offer support throughout the entire employee lifecycle.
-Learn more about how PrimePay is better supporting clients from hire to retire with our new partnership with SimplyInsured.
+Learn more about how PrimePay is better supporting clients from hire to retire.
 Click here to contact one of our experts today.

 Enhance your employee experience, simplify enrollment, and relieve administrative burdens on the HR team with enterprise-class solutions that improve efficiency, compliance, and marketplace competitiveness.
 Click here to learn about our enterprise solution.